This post may contain affiliate links. Please see my disclosure policy for details.

 St Michaels Mount

 Another spectacular spot you can visit in the area is Marazion, pronounced Maraz-eye-un’, that is the home of St Michael’s Mount tidal island!

-It’s a hive of myth’s, magic and mystery and has one of the most colourful history of any tidal island in England from 495AD.
+It’s a hive of myth’s, magic and mystery and has one of the most colourful histories of any tidal island in England from 495AD.

 St Michael’s mount is 500 metres away from the mainland and can be walked to at low tide in the day.